lups-tech/talenthubBE/README.md

 Given that we are using this project to hone our .Net, ASP Net and C# skills, the decision was made to connect to the Supabase database via a connection string, rather than the scoped Supabase client (previous iterations of the backend used the scoped client and a minimal webAPI pattern for proof of concept testing, as can be seen [here](https://github.com/lups-tech/supabasecsharpapi), [here](https://github.com/lups-tech/supabaseJobAPI) and [here](https://github.com/lups-tech/supabaseDevAPI).

 ## The Endpoints
-Given the need to have many developers with many skills matched with many jobs (also requiring many skills), we have separated the controllers for Developers, Skills and Jobs.
+Given the need to have many developers with many skills matched with many jobs (also requiring many skills), we have separated the controllers for Developers, Skills, Users and Jobs.

 Using Entity Framework, we set up Many-To-Many relationships between Developers and Skills, as well as Jobs and Skills.
+We also have many-to-many relationships between Users, Jobs and Developers.

-All three controllers have CRUD functionality, using a REST API.
+All four controllers have CRUD functionality, using a REST API.
 We have also added the ability to add and remove skills from Developers as separate endpoints, due to the structure of our frontend, and therefore the user journey.

 Within the Skill Controller, we have added the ability to take a given job advert and return the skills contained within that advert, as well as a list of relevant ranked developers (based on matching skills).